-Since graduating from Cal Poly, San Luis Obispo in 1991, I’ve been designing all kinds of print materials.
+Since graduating from Cal Poly, San Luis Obispo, I’ve been designing all kinds of print materials.
 The past few years, I’ve also done websites.
 Here is a handful of samples of my work for a variety of clients.

 Kimberly Taylor Images

 Kimberly Taylor is an emerging food photographer and popular blogger based in Woodinville with an established aesthetic.
 She came to me with a look already in mind.
 I needed to code Kim’s site to illustrate her vision.

 I was able to code the site to be what Kim had envisioned and implemented a few tricks to make her roll-overs easy to navigate.«

 • website • art show booth banner • business card • hangtag • postcard

 Patsy Thola Chamberlain is an acclaimed ceramic artist, but her move from Northern California to Skagit Valley, Washington meant her loyal clients had trouble finding their favorite artist.
 I wanted show Patsy’s verve for color and form without competing with it and create a visually compelling website with great SEO so searchers could find her quickly.